January 1, 2016 § 1 Comment

 If you just completed your new screenplay and need in-depth consultation check out my services by clicking on the blue icon below for the link to my website and more information.

 Have you lost focus on your screenwriting goals this year?
-Maybe my archived webinar can help?
-“A Screenwriter’s Checklist.”
+Maybe my archived webinars can help?
 It’s a way to check in and ask yourself the hard and honest questions about your career aspirations.
-Click on icon below the link to the archived webinar available for streaming rental only $14.00 each:
+Click on icon below the link to the archived webinars available for streaming rental only $9.99 each:

 “This is, if not a lifetime process, it’s awfully close to it.
 The writer broadens, becomes deeper, becomes more observant, becomes more tempered, becomes much wiser over a period time passing.
 It is not something that is injected into him by a needle.
 It is not something that comes on a wave of flashing, explosive light one night and say, ‘Huzzah!
 Eureka!
 I’ve got it!’ and then proceeds to write the great American novel in eleven days.
 It doesn’t work that way.
 It’s a long, tedious, tough, frustrating process, but never, ever be put aside by the fact that it’s hard.”—Rod Serling